Deryl1998/E-Student_Diary/README.md

-This is app for administrator database
+This is a database application for the administrator

 database: postgreSQL